everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 #### Rust

-For Rust, we use [`cargo component`][cargo-component] to generate a Wasm component. `cargo component` imagines what first-class support for WebAssembly components might look like for Rust.
+For this section on Rust, we will use [`cargo component`][cargo-component] to generate a Wasm component.
+If you're following along with the code examples, please run the [Rust setup][rust-setup] instructions.

+`cargo component` imagines what first-class support for WebAssembly components might look like for Rust.
-See the [Rust setup][rust-setup] instructions if you are following along.

 Rust support includes referencing WIT dependencies in the Cargo manifest.
 We reference WASI logging in our manifest:

 ```toml
 [package.metadata.component.target.dependencies]